-The appeal decision maker(s) will be designated by the Title IX Coordinator (or designee).
-No appeal panelists will have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.
+The Appeal Decision Maker(s) will be designated by the Title IX Coordinator (or designee).
+No appeal panelists will have been previously involved in the Resolution Process for the complaint, including in any dismissal appeal that may have been heard earlier in the process.

-The Request for Appeal will be forwarded to the Appeal Chair for consideration to determine if the request meets the grounds for appeal (a Review for Standing).
+The Request for Appeal will be forwarded to the Appeal Chair or designee for consideration to determine if the request meets the grounds for appeal (a Review for Standing).
 This review is not a review of the merits of the appeal, but solely a determination as to whether the request meets the grounds and is timely filed.